 Roughly Draw the Layout of The House

 Drawing the basic layout of the house gives you a base to work from, this doesn’t need to be completely accurate.
 The part that needs to be accurate are the measurements.
 Start with the exterior of the house, laying out the shape of the building.
-Once you have done this, include the interior walls.
+Once you have done this,

 Measure Along the Baseboard from One Corner of the Room to The Other